 - Ilma Powell Honorary Award for Distinguished Service (occasional)

-In 2022-22 the awards were realigned to coincide with National Archaeology Week.
-The 2023 prize winners will be announced during National Archaeology Week (May 21 to 27).
+In 2021-22 the awards were realigned to coincide with National Archaeology Week.
+The 2023 prize winners are listed below.

 For more information see Rules and Guidelines and Instructions for Entry or contact the ASHA Awards Co-ordinator on [email protected].